 The level of public trust in official statistics produced by the Northern Ireland Statistics and Research Agency (NISRA), the government agency which produces the majority of Northern Ireland official statistics across all government departments remains high.

-The Public Awareness of and Trust in Official Statistics 2021 report shows the majority of respondents (86%), surveyed in September to November 2021, trust NISRA official statistics a great deal or tend to trust them.
-The level of trust in NISRA statistics increases to 94% for those respondents who have heard of NISRA by name.
+The Public Awareness of and Trust in Official Statistics 2022 report shows the majority of respondents (85%), surveyed in September to December 2022, trust NISRA statistics a great deal or tend to trust them.
+The level of trust in NISRA statistics increases to 93% for those respondents who have heard of NISRA by name.

-Trust in NISRA as the body which produces official statistics is also high, with 86% of respondents trusting NISRA a great deal or tending to trust NISRA; this remains higher than in 2019 (80%), prior to the onset of the COVID-19 pandemic.
-This is also higher than trust in the Civil Service (81%) and compares favourably with trust in the media (32%) and the NI Assembly (30%).
+Trust in NISRA as the body which produces official statistics is also high, with 84% of respondents trusting NISRA a great deal or tending to trust NISRA; this remains higher than in 2019 (80%), prior to the onset of the COVID-19 pandemic.
+Trust in NISRA is also higher than trust in the Civil Service (77%) and compares favourably with trust in the media (36%) and the NI Assembly (21%).

 Other key findings are as follows:

-- Over half of respondents (55%) indicated they had heard of NISRA before being contacted about the survey.
+Almost half of respondents (49%) indicated they had heard of NISRA before being contacted about the survey.

-- Statistics produced by NISRA are valued - over 9 out of 10 respondents (91%) agreed that statistics produced by NISRA are important to understand Northern Ireland.
+Statistics produced by NISRA are valued - 9 out of 10 respondents (90%) agree that statistics produced by NISRA are important to understand Northern Ireland.

 Notes to editors: